EN TR

 03

-Parisian kitchens are 40% smaller than Tokyo kitchens in same-sized apartments.
-Privacy gradient trumps cooking space.
+Parisian kitchens read consistently smaller than Tokyo kitchens in same-sized plans, and always behind a door.
+The privacy gradient trumps cooking space.

 04